A point raised during my most recent PhD tutorial was the question:

 I’ll write a far more detailed consideration for my portfolio commentary, but here are a few things that I thought about this afternoon:

-Does it fulfil whatever criteria you set for it at the beginning?
+- Does it fulfil whatever criteria you set for it at the when you started work on it?